rajagaurdevops/nfs-server/README.md

 what is NFS

 The Network File System (NFS) is a mechanism for storing files on a network.
 It is a distributed file system that allows users to access files and directories located on remote computers and treat those files and directories as if they were local

-nfs server installation and configuration
+0.nfs server installation and configuration

-for sever
+[for sever]

 1.Update the System: